mycrocast/play-by-ear-android-example/README.md

-# play-by-ear-android-example
-Example application for PlayByEar in Android
+# Example application for PlayByEar in Android